bmritz/ai-ghostfunctions/README.md

 assert os.getenv("OPENAI_API_KEY")

 @ghostfunction(prompt_function=lambda f, **kwargs: [
-    Message(role=USER, content=f"tell me a joke about this function name: {f.__name__}") ])
+    Message(role=USER, content=f"tell me a slightly insulting joke about this function name: {f.__name__}.")
+])
 def recursive_function_that_will_recurse():
     """Recurse until you go crazy."""
     pass

 recursive_function_that_will_recurse()
-# "Why did the function go to therapy?
-Because it had a serious case of recursive_function_that_will_recurse and couldn't stop calling itself!"
+# 'Why did the programmer name his function "recursive_function_that_will_recurse"?
+Because he wanted to make absolutely sure that no one would confuse it for a function that actually does something useful.'
 ```

+Heh.
+Not bad.

-Prompts to gpt-4 and gpt-3.5-turbo are lists of `types.Message`.
+Prompts to gpt-4 and gpt-3.5-turbo are of type `List[ai_ghostfunctions.types.Message]`.

-See [ghostfunctions.py](./src/ai_ghostfunctions/ghostfunctions.py) for the default prompt.
+See [ghostfunctions.py](./src/ai_ghostfunctions/ghostfunctions.py#48) for the default prompt.

 ## Requirements